-- Linux (glibc 2.1 or later),
+- Linux (glibc 2.1 or later), - Mac,

-- Sun Solaris 2.8 or later (the pipeline was tested only with EsoRex),

-- Mac,

 using the GNU C compiler (version 3.2 or newer).
 Gasgano is installed by the install_pipeline script and is supported provided the user has a proper installation of the Java Development Kit (version 1.5.0) and has set the JAVA_HOME environment variable properly during the kit installation.
 It is not sufficient to have the Java Realtime Environment to have successfully installed the libgasganocpl. libraries needed to properly interface Gasgano with the installed sinfoni recipes.
 We recommend the user to look carefully at the log produced during installation and possible warnings.